carlfranklin/MsalAuthInMaui/README.md

 ![Startup project](images/4a75c45d1de162ab689f1c5a18e2c44d9d70fd5cce7a4f5162d2b8596e633137.png)

 Change your deployment setting from `Windows Machine` to an `Android Emulator` option, that you may have already setup.
-In my case, I will select `Pixel XL - API 31 (Android 12.0 - API 31)
+In my case, I will select `Pixel XL - API 31 (Android 12.0 - API 31).

+If you have an Android phone connected to your machine, you can use that as well.

 ![Android emulator](images/704f859caf0aa8def3683dbcd2bb01620f6f7a05fdf453df52a8f1b467865144.png)